jimmygizmo/AnsibleMyEC2/README.md

     pyenv virtualenv 3.11.2 ve.ansimy

 ----
-TODO: Write these instructions properly.
-For now, here is the quick summary:

 Now at this point your Pyenv Virtual Environment will be automatically activated any time your shell session or the executing context is "inside" the project, anywhere underneath the parent .python-version file.
 See how that works?
 Absolutely elegant, isn't it.
 Pyenv is so great.
 (This is not a paid endorsement lol!
 It is open source!)